connleyfarquhar/connleyfarquhar/README.md

 ###### 🎧 Also, somewhat of a Daft Punk fanatic!

-Currently i am working on continual improvements on recently finished projects whilst researching into learning:
+Currently i am focused on continuous improvements to recently completed projects whilst also dedicating time to research and learn:
 - **C++**
 - **Typescript**
 <!--